 Determining Credits

 Typical year-long course work in a single subject constitutes one credit (150-180 hours).
 Lab science courses lean toward the 180 hour range, while regular academic subjects may be closer to the 150 hour range.
 Single credit courses usually average 50 minutes a day, 5 days a week, for 36 weeks of learning.
+A Carnegie unit (one hour) is defined by 120 hours of class work in an academic subject.

 Some courses may not utilize a standard high school curriculum (home economics, engine repair, landscaping, animal husbandry, etc.) and, therefore, hours will need to be tracked.
-Elective full credits are usually at the 120 hour range.
+Elective full credits are usually at the 150 hour range.

 If the student is enrolled in courses at a community college, the credits are determined differently.
 A one semester college course is equivalent to a one year high school course.
 For example, if a student takes a course and earns 3 college credits, that would equal one high school credit.